adms01/slack-clone/README.md

 ## What is it?

-This is the frontend web app designed to mimic sending and receiving messages within channels.
+This is a frontend web app designed to mimic sending and receiving messages within channels.

 ![](https://github.com/adms01/slack-clone/blob/master/preview/slack_desktop.gif)